 University applications are done through the UCAS system.
 This means that you need access to a computer with internet facilities.
-If you do not have one you will be able to use those available in the school.
+If you do not have one you will be able to access one in school.

 All S6 pupils will be allocated a UCAS/Pathways Tutor.
 This will be a member of staff, most often your guidance teacher, responsible for helping you with your UCAS/College Apprentice/Employment Application.